 Though it seems to be the same, containers and VMs are unique in their own ways.
 Let’s see the difference between them.

 - Containers and VMs vary in their size.
-Containers involve less space (megabytes) contrasted with VMs, which possess an estimate in gigabytes.
+Containers involve less space (megabytes) contrasted with VMs, which possess an estimate of gigabytes.

 - The speed of Containers is higher contrasted with VMs.
 Containers will take seconds to begin thinking about of VMs, which will take minutes.

 - More containers can be possibly facilitated by an OS than a VM.

 - The administration costs of your organization will diminish utilizing Containers set up of VMs as containers share a basic working framework.

 - The user can’t run a container with a guest OS on an alternate OS conveying host, not at all like VMs which can be kept running with an OS on some other host OS.

 - Containers are more asset proficient than VMs since the need for extra assets for every OS is dispensed with.

 - Not at all like containers, a VM is a software-based condition custom-made to mimic an equipment-based condition, for the applications it will have

 Just because containers are more popular these days, doesn’t mean VMs are outdated.
 There is a lot more to VMs than just how many apps you can put in a box.

 Containers do come with their own disadvantages; the main one is security.
 Reports say that more than 80% of all cyber-attacks are specifically targeting software applications rather than the network and any attack targeted at a container can cause the entire network to crash.